 Acute liver failure is loss of liver function that occurs rapidly — in days or weeks —usually in a person who has no pre-existing liver disease.
 Acute liver failure is less common than chronic liver failure, which develops more slowly.

-Acute liver failure can cause many complications, including excessive bleeding and increasing pressure in the brain.
-Another term for acute liver failure is fulminant hepatic failure.
+Acute liver failure, also known as fulminant hepatic failure, can cause serious complications, including excessive bleeding and increasing pressure in the brain.
+It's a medical emergency that requires hospitalization.

-Acute liver failure is a medical emergency that requires hospitalization.
-Some causes of acute liver failure can be reversed with treatment.
-But in other situations, a liver transplant may be the only cure for acute liver failure.
+Depending on the cause, acute liver failure can sometimes be reversed with treatment.
+In many situations, though, a liver transplant may be the only cure.

 - An introduction to liver care.
-American Liver Foundation. http://www.liverfoundation.org/downloads/alf_download_29.pdf.
-Accessed May 27, 2011.
+American Liver Foundation. http://www.liverfoundation.org/education/downloads/.
+Accessed March 31, 2014.